Generalized Fisher-Weighted SVD: Scalable Kronecker-Factored Fisher Approximation for Compressing Large Language Models: Background and Problem Formulation

-The Matrix-Variate Normal (MVN) distribution \cite{gupta2018matrix} extends the classical multivariate normal distribution to matrix-valued random variables, providing a structured approach to modeling dependencies within rows and columns.
+MVN distribution \citep{gupta2018matrix} extends the classical multivariate normal distribution to matrix-valued random variables, providing a structured approach to modeling dependencies within matrix rows and columns.
 Formally, a matrix $\mathbf{X}\in\mathbb{R}^{n \times m}$ follows an MVN distribution if its entries exhibit Gaussian properties with covariance structured across both dimensions.
-The distribution is defined as
+Its distribution is defined as